SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToDayEnd.md

 so.topic: reference
 ---

+# DateTime.moveToDayEnd()

 Moves the datetime to the end of the day.
 That is 23:59:59.
 Returns a reference to itself.